tdurouchoux/dsview_vault/topics/Concept/Data Context.md

 type: Concept
 ---

-A configuration environment in Great Expectations that houses everything related to data validation, including results and configurations.
+A configuration environment in Great Expectations that houses everything related to data validation, including configuration and validation results.